ohscar/rmalloc/doc/paper/jeff.rst

 Header blocks (g_header_root and g_unused_header_root)
 --------------------------------------------------------------
+Linked lists of all headers and the root of all unused headers.

 The opaque type ``handle_t`` is a pointer to a ``header_t`` structure::

     typedef struct header_t {